 I say that if you do many art shows or if you sell items for more than customers usually carry around, you should take credit cards.
 You can also take checks, I do not hear of many cases were checks are not good.
 If you take a check, it is a good idea to take down the customer’s phone number and check their ID.

 Recently, numerous companies have come out with small credit card readers that attach to many Apple or Android smart phones or the Ipad.
 These credit card readers are also compatible with many Android tablets.
 I think that this is the way of the future for someone doing a limited number of art shows.
 There is no or little up front cost for these devices if you already have a compatible hardware device such as a smart phone.

 One example, shown in photo to left, is the "Square" at www.squareup.com.
 The Square is what I see most people use and has reasonable percentage fees with no recurring monthly costs when not used.
-I currently use the Square on an Samsung 7" tablet when in Wi-i range.
+I currently use the Square on a LG smart phone.
 Even though the Square seems to be the most popular, if you have any problems, they do not have a customer service phone number to call.
 You need to contact them by email which could delay any response.

 The following information was found on the Squareup web site here.
 Tax law requires that we provide account holders who process over $20,000 and 200 credit card payments per calendar year with a Form 1099-K before January 31st.
 We are also required to file a corresponding tax form with the IRS.
 Whether you reach $20,000 in payments and more than 200 payments will be determined by looking at the SSN associated with your Square Account.